adykaaa/online-notes/README.md

 # Online NoteZ!

-This project aims to be the most over-engineered fullstack note-taking application, using React for frontend and Go for backend.
+This project aims to be the a fullstack note-taking application using React for frontend and Go for backend.

 ![](https://github.com/adykaaa/online-notes/blob/main/web/public/onlinenotes.gif)

-## Over-engineered, how? you ask
+## Over-engineered, you say?
 The domain logic is pretty simple.
 A user can create notes, update them, and delete them, nothing to ride home about.
 The aim of this whole project is to showcase (and learn) how to:
 - on the frontend side, how to do user state management using useContext, how to use some basic React hooks and Chakra UI
 - do unit testing, and integration testing in Go (TBD)